 When planning your tomatoes, it’s always good to have a variety.
-Cherry tomatoes are perfect for a salad garden (read our blog post here for growing your salad garden), but for salsa and other meals, you might want a meatier tomato.
+Cherry tomatoes are perfect for a salad garden, but for salsa and other meals, you might want a meatier tomato.

 Roma: Small plum shaped tomatoes are meaty and carry fewer seeds than other varieties.
 Available in Organic and patio planters.

 Beefsteak: One of the most conventional tomatoes grown in gardens is the Beefsteak.
 Juicy, tasty large tomatoes bring much flavour to salsa dishes.
 It ripens early and will produce until frost.

 Heirloom Taxi: this golden tomato is less acidic and sweet compared to other varieties.
 It would be a sweet flavour in a mango salsa, or if you enjoy your recipes on the softer side.

 You can grow red or white onions for your salsa garden; our favourite Red Redwing Onion has a dark red skin, with juicy rings.
 It has an extended storage period, and the flavour will hold.
 As for a white onion, the popular Spanish Walla Walla variety will provide a sweet, mild flavour to your dishes.

 Cilantro, basil and parsley are the best herbs to grow to add to your salsa recipes.
 They can all be grown in beds, or in containers as long as they receive a minimum of sunlight for five hours.
 Be careful not to over water, this can cause damage to the roots which will harm the plant.
 Read about growing herbs.